You are viewing a story from harrypotterfanfiction.com

 Potter jerked his head up above, where Sirius Black still hovered, waiting.
 “Both of you, get up there.
 Anyone else?” he called, but most of the people left were just spectators, or already had places, and no-one came forward.

 Once again, Sally mounted her broomstick, pushing off from the ground lightly, despite her big boots and the jumper that she’d not taken off.
+Her hair whipped around her face, and she had to balance precariously with no hands, tucking her hair into her collar.
 She felt unprepared and clumsy, and she couldn’t actually believe she was doing this.
 The big burly fifth-year lumbered up into the sky after her.

 She flew up to near to where Black was, lazily gazing down at Potter, who was wrestling with the lock again on the trunk of balls.